 Important Note: the region is undergoing profound changes, many

 countries are changing rapidly, some to more open economies, and others not.
 In the case of Syria, the civil war situation makes it extremely complex

 to do business in Syria.
 Furthermore, it is hard to reflect these socio-political changes on the course content.

 - The Petroleum industry accounted for 23% of Syria's GDP.

 - The Syrian

 manufacturing sector accounts for only 6% of GDP, employing 11% of the population.

 - In a medium and long-term (beyond the petroleum and gas sector) could open

 up opportunities for foreign direct investment (FDI) in the food sector

-- In the Syrian Arab Republic products must be labeled indicating the country of origin.
-Labeling bilingual (Arabic and English) for labeling, especially for consumer
+- In the Syrian Arab Republic products must be labelled indicating the country of origin.
+Labelling bilingual (Arabic and English) for labelling, especially for consumer goods is advised.

 - Currency: Syrian Pound (SYP)